andreashlarsen/Shape2SAS/README.md

 <sup>*</sup> input order is important.
 <sup>**</sup> names are not case-sensitive, and underscores are ignored, so for example Hollowsphere or hollow_sphere or hollowSphere or HoLlo_w_sPh_Ere all give the same subunit.
 <sup>***</sup>[see superellipsoid sasview model](https://marketplace.sasview.org/models/164/)

-For developers: new subunits can be added to the `shape2sas_core/subunits` folder, following the format of the other subunits (see `shape2sas_core/subunits/Template.txt`), then `shape2sas` will automatically detect them, including all names listed in the class's `aliases`.

 [Back to Table of contents](#table-of-contents)